 You can upload a custom logo or header image with a maximum width of

 1194 pixels (and a flexible height) under Header.
-You can also choose to hide the Site Title and Tagline under Site Title in the Customizer.
+You can also choose to hide the Site Title and Tagline under Site Identity in the Customizer.

 In the Color tab, you can change your header text color or the background color.
 Since you can see your changes right away in a live preview, it’s easy and fun to play around with the settings before you publish them.